sandeeppanda92/aib-data/md/wallet.md

 ## Overview

-Explains to developers how they can build their own wallet for the Cosmos Hub
+We will explain to developers how they can build their own wallet for the Cosmos Hub.

-* describes how to run a gaia full-node
+* Will describe how to run a gaia full-node
-* describes the HTTP/RPC endpoints exposed by that node
+* Will describe the HTTP/RPC endpoints exposed by that node
-* walks through Cosmos Voyager and explains which endpoints our wallet uses and why
+* Will demo [Cosmos Voyager](/voyager) and explain which endpoints it uses and why
-* explains that a light-node exposes the same HTTP/RPC endpoints
+* Will explain how light-nodes exposes the same HTTP/RPC endpoints

-## Goal
+## Goals

-* other wallet teams understand how to easily build on top of the exposed endpoints
+* Help external wallet teams understand how to easily build on top of the exposed endpoints
-* mobile app developers use the light-node to build wallet software for the hub
+* Help mobile app developers use the light-node to build wallet software for the Cosmos Hub

+## Discuss with us

+Don't want to wait for docs to build your wallet?
+Chat with us on [developer chat](https://riot.im/app/#/room/#cosmos:matrix.org) and we'll help you out.